 Main goal for Hummingbird update is to provide better search results that are intuitively relevant to the search query (voice or typed).
-It’s clever because it uses a bit of psychology and word association to comprehend the overall meaning and inquery of the search and provides results that add up to this meaning with appropriate content strategy.
+It’s clever because it uses a bit of psychology and word association to comprehend the overall meaning and inquiry of the search.
+It then provides results that add up to this meaning with appropriate content strategy.
 It affects 90% of search engine queries.

-Initially there was some scepticism over Hummingbird algorithm negatively affecting their ranking although there is no evidence to support these claims.
-To recap this program is less of a filter and more of a search engine within a search engine (Russian doll style).
-It establishes or attempts to understand the searchers meaning behind their search keyword(s) catering to those using mobile voice search such as Siri .
+Initially there was some skepticism over Hummingbird algorithm filter negatively affecting ranking.
+However there is no evidence to support these claims.
+To recap this program is less of a filter and more of a search engine within a search engine (a Russian doll style).
+It establishes or attempts to understand the searchers meaning behind their search keyword(s).
+It caters to those using mobile voice search such as Siri .

 Helpful SEO pointers: